asifkabani/bootcamp-training/javascript-arrays.md

 console.log(myArray); // => ['xylophone', 'yodel', 'zebra']
 ```

 If you want to sort an array by any criteria, you must pass in a **compare function** to ```.sort()``` that tells the criteria for sorting any two items.
 This must return a numeric value.
 If returned value is < 0, the first element comes before the second.
 If returned value is > 0, the second element comes first.
-And if it is = 0 then the two elements have teh same numeric value.
+And if it is = 0 then the two elements have the same numeric value.

 ```
 var myArray = [1, 2, 10, 20, 100, 200];